 1. What are you currently working on with APPLICATE students?

 We are currently participating in the APECS-APPLICATE-YOPP online course, where we involve students in the active development of case studies.
 In APPLICATE, we define case studies as particular extreme events of Arctic weather and climate with an impact on specific aspects of the society or the economy of Arctic regions and beyond (e.g. extreme rainfall causing landslides or a decrease in energy generation in Europe related to a historical low winter sea ice in the Arctic).

-Students’ involvement in this activity consists in developing new case studies in group collaboration, and presenting them in a webinar at the end of the course.
+Students’ involvement in this activity consists in developing new case studies in group collaboration and presenting them in an online seminar at the end of the course.
 By bringing students on board, APPLICATE can expect to receive fresh ideas, opening new ways to case study development, or generally, communication and engagement with stakeholders.
 In turn, students are provided the opportunity to experience interdisciplinary team collaboration, gaining a better understanding of the real-world application of scientific results generated in APPLICATE.
 This process will also allow students to have a broader overview of the complexity of developing climate services that can eventually be used.
-Questions identified in the process will show the importance of coproducing these services together with stakeholders.
+Questions identified in the process will show the importance of co-producing these services together with stakeholders.